Brian Roche (American football)

 Brian Roche (born May 5, 1973) is an American former professional football player who was a tight end in the National Football League (NFL).
 He played college football for the San Jose State Spartans, earning second-team All-American honors in 1995.
 Roche was selected by the San Diego Chargers in the third round of the 1996 NFL draft.
 He played in the NFL for the Chargers, Kansas City Chiefs and Dallas Cowboys.

 College career

-Roche began his collegiate career with Cal Poly in San Luis Obispo, starting as a free safety for the Mustangs in 1991.
+Roche began his collegiate career with Cal Poly in San Luis Obispo; beginning his college career for the Mustangs in 1991.
 He then transferred to SJSU.

 While majoring in communications pre-law, he was a 1995 second-team AP and Football News All-American at San Jose State, with 66 catches and 729 yards his senior year.

 He played in the East-West Shrine Game and Hula Bowl after his senior season as well as attended the NFL Scouting Combine in Indianapolis, Indiana.
 His 40-yard dash time was clocked at 4.65 seconds.